icl-rocketry/cansat/README.md

 It is a single byte where the error codes are each single bits.
 The individual errors can be found by getting the softState integer and converting it to binary.
 Alternatively, one can decompose it to its component powers of 2, as follows:

 ```
-1	-	WARNING: Results file not detected, created
-2	-	ERROR: SD card initialisation failed
+1	-	ERROR: SD card initialisation failed
-4	-	ERROR: BNO055 initialisation failed
+2	-	ERROR: BNO055 initialisation failed
-8	-	ERROR: Failed to write to SD Card
+4	-	ERROR: Failed to write to SD Card
-16	-	ERROR: Battery voltage low
+8	-	ERROR: Battery voltage low
 ```

-For example, a softState of 49 would mean:
+For example, a softState of 12 would mean:

 * Battery Voltage is low

 * It is failing to write to SD card

-* The results file wasnt originally present on the SD Card, so it has been recreated.

 Following from this, the softState can never be greater than 63.